-It’s an old cliché of the Mafia: A fellow gets on the wrong side of La Cosa Nostra only to wind up wearing cement shoes at the bottom of a river.
+It’s an old cliché of the Mafia: A fellow gets on the wrong side of La Cosa Nostra and winds up wearing cement shoes at the bottom of a river.
 Well, those shoes may be made of cement, but little else in the world is composed of cement and cement only.
 Concrete, however, is everywhere.
 It’s even in the large, rotating drums of those ubiquitous vehicles we inaccurately refer to as cement trucks.
 It’s not surprising that people are always mixing up these sedimentary mixes, which look alike and behave similarly.
 To help you keep them straight, we’ve looked at them side by side—cement vs. concrete—to call attention to the solid differences between the two.